lwilletts/mpvc/README.md

 volume=70
 loop-playlist
 ```
-- mpvc executes faster ~4x faster when using dash syslinked to /bin/sh instead
+- mpvc executes faster ~4x faster when using dash symlinked to /bin/sh instead
 of bash.
 Another faster alternative is mksh.
 - mpvc should be fully POSIX compliant, meaning it should run on any UNIX-like
 variant.
 Please report an issue if you experience trouble.